How to Choose Ski Boots | Basics for Freeskiing, Freeride Boots, and Backcountry Skiing

 In addition to backcountry scenes, there are many other places where this advantage can be utilized, such as when moving around large parking lots at ski resorts, waiting in line for a ropeway, or riding while standing

-The lever located at the back of the cuff switches between glide mode and hike mode.
+A lever located on the rear of the cuff allows you to switch between skiing mode and hiking mode.

-Supervised by: Hiroyuki Tsuji (Gen Factory), Ryusuke Miura (MDV Sports Japan), Tomoya Takahashi (Dynafit)
+Supervision by Hiroyuki Tsuji (Gen Factory), Ryusuke Miura (MDV Sports Japan), and Tomoya Takahashi (Dynafit)